 Each year, Wyoming Catholic College welcomes lecturers from the wider academic community to the town of Lander—distinguished men and women who contribute complementary perspectives across a wide range of disciplines.
-Four such lectures are held each year, and all are open to the public.
 This year’s lecturers (and the dates of their presentations) are:

 Douglas Hedley, University of Cambridge